 Important Notes:

-Underdriving or overdriving any fastener will affect the integrity of the roofing system.
+Overdriving or underdriving any fastener will affect the integrity of the roofing system.
 Fasteners utilized must be specific for use with wood shakes and shingles to prevent splitting and other weakening factors.
-Do not use electro-galvanized (EG) fasteners.
-Ensure the fasteners used comply with listed requirements.

 Pressure Impregnated Treated Shakes and Shingles